5-HIAA urine testHIAA; 5-hydroxyindole acetic acid; Serotonin metabolite

 Why the Test is Performed

 This test measures the level of 5-HIAA in the urine.
-It is often done to detect tumors in the digestive tract (carcinoid tumors) and to track a patient's condition.
+It is often done to detect certain tumors in the digestive tract ( carcinoid tumors ) and to track a person's condition.

 Note: Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.